TedHusted/awake/awake.md/awake.md

 “OASA’s behest?”

-“Yes, one of their analysts reached out, saying the new version was such a leap forward, that sharing the code would be in the public interest.”
+“Yes, one of their analysts reached out.
+She said the new version was such a leap forward, that sharing the code would be in the public interest.”

 “And we’re doing it?”

 “Yes, there will be an executive meeting with all six founders next week.
-For now, Emma, Ravi, and Adrian met with a Joanna Harman from OASA, and she’s going to help push through the patent application. ”
+For now, Emma, Ravi, and Adrian met with a Joanna Harman from OASA.
+She’s going to help push through the patent application. ”

 “Harman … She might work with Noah.
 Some kind of help desk on steroids.
 He’s mentioned her coming to the rescue.”